freshehr/openEHR-101/docs/intro/ES2-reference-model.md

+---
+title: openEHR Reference Model
-title: "openEHR Reference Model" permalink: ES2-reference-model.html
+permalink: ES2-reference-model.html
-summary: This section provides a basic overview of the openEHR reference model ---
+summary: This section provides a basic overview of the openEHR reference model
+---

 The openEHR Reference model defines a relatively small set of information model constructs which openEHR back-ends must support.
 This